Marian Chodacki: Diplomatic service

 Chodacki was assigned ministerial adviser in the Political Department of the Ministry of Foreign Affairs.
 In October, 1935, he became chargé d'affaires in the Polish mission to Czechoslovakia.
 He was a confidant of Józef Beck, the foreign minister, who considered Chodacki the best politician among the officers transferred from military service to diplomacy.

-In December of 1936, Chodacki assumed the office of the Commissioner General of the Republic of Poland in the Free City of Gdańsk.
+In December 1936, Chodacki assumed the office of the Commissioner General of the Republic of Poland in the Free City of Gdańsk.
 During his term of office, he attained the rank of authorized minister (minister pełnomocny) and special envoy (poseł nadzwyczajny).
 His uncompromising attitude as General Commissioner united quarreling Polish organizations in Gdańsk.
 Polish policy toward the Gdańsk did not change under Chodacki, and policy was continuously marked by strong opposition to Nazification of the city.
 As Commissioner, Chodacki often intervened in the defense of Poles, whose health and lives were frequently endangered.
 During Chodacki's service as Commissioner, the work of Polish Intelligence was intensified and employees of the Commissariat collected information about the military preparations in Gdańsk.

 In August 1939, Chodacki paid a customary visit to the battleship Schleswig-Holstein.

 On September 1, 1939, Germans arrested Chodacki and other employees of the Polish Commissariat.
-As the result of protests by the previously-expelled Carl Jacob Burckhardt, High Commissioner of the League of Nations in Gdańsk, the Germans released Chodacki and others over the Lithuanian border on September 5.
+As the result of protests by the previously expelled Carl Jacob Burckhardt, High Commissioner of the League of Nations in Gdańsk, the Germans released Chodacki and others over the Lithuanian border on September 5.